lightbits/verlossen/readme.md

 ##Development log:##

+###Day 12 (April 6.
+2015)###
+Got back from a trip to Japan.
+Was bam-smack in the middle of hanami- season, when all the salarymen go wild under the beautiful cherry blossoms.
+Anyhoo, looking at code I haven't touched in two weeks is rather devestating when it comes to motivation.
+But I grit my teeth together and did some small work today - visualizing data from server.

+Hopefully I'll implement some state interpolation this week, and bring back the actual game code soon!

 ###Day 11 (March 15.
 2015)###
 Got a bunch of low-level work done today.
 * I added a high-level interface for the network module.
 So now the